 Shrimp

-- 1 lb jumbo shrimp, peeled and deveined.
-If they are frozen, make sure to fully thaw and pat them dry with paper towels before spicing and cooking.
+Jumbo shrimp, peeled and deveined.
+If you are using frozen shrimp, make sure to fully thaw and pat them dry with paper towels before spicing and cooking.
+Any excess moisture from them being partially frozen or wet will make them steam when cooking.
+You want blackened, flavorful shrimp- so be sure to dry them well!

-- 1 tbsp cooking oil, such as avocado, vegetable or peanut oil, for cooking the shrimp,
+Cooking oil, such as avocado, vegetable or peanut oil, for cooking the shrimp.
+A little goes a long way for this recipe!

 This easy sauce can be made ahead, and the flavors become more pronounced as it sits in the fridge.

-- Sour cream.
+Sour cream.
 You could also use light sour cream, or plain Greek yogurt.
+This will serve as the base for the sauce.

 Honey Lime Slaw: